danij/Forum/doc/Install.md

 ```

 The port that nginx is listening on is the only one that needs to be exposed to users, the other internal ones should only be accesible from localhost.

+### External Images

+The default Content Security Policy rules do not allow loading images from external sites.
+If such a feature is desirable, the `img-src` rules (currently specified both in nginx and in index.html) must be updated to also allow loading images from other domains.